Morality is the principles of good/bad right/wrong behaviour, but what is the purpose of these rules?

 Conclusion on Moral Theories

-It seems to be that most moral theories do seem to have human flourishing as part of the concept, usually as a first-order, although with something like Divine Command Theory it could be a second or third-order effect rather than an initial purpose.
+It seems to be that most moral theories do seem to have human flourishing as part of the concept, usually as a first-order or an effect of the first-order goal, although with something like Divine Command Theory it could be a second or third-order effect rather than an initial purpose.

 Subjectivism does not really represent morality in any way past that pre-morality state, and whilst relativism does seem to have human flourishing as a core suffers issues with not being the whole picture.
 Non-cognitivism seems to be subjectivism under another banner and as such does not represent the whole picture either.

 Moral Nihilism basically states nothing is immoral.
 Essentially, it doesn’t speak much of the nature of morality or its purpose but basically nothing more than a concept of what people believe to be the case.

 If I draw your attention back to my previous distinction of the hammer, how it ought to be used, how someone might use it, and how this ties in with the concept of morality: the hammer was created by humans.
 At one point someone subjectively decided to make a hammer for the purpose of banging nails into wood, and probably with some form of testing that this particular type of hammer would be best for banging nails into wood.
 Through the social contract, this became an objective standard.